aleynakurt/OOP-Project/README.md

 ## Objective
 This assignment focuses on Object-Oriented Analysis and Design (OOAD) principles in the insurance domain.
-You will design and implement a simple insurance premium calculator in Python using object-oriented concepts.
+We will design and implement a simple insurance premium calculator in Python using object-oriented concepts.
 ## Problem Description
 An insurance company wants to develop a system that calculates premiums based on